metmajer/dataseries.js/docs/md/FunctionDataSeriesGenerator.js.md

 ## <a name="values" href="#">values</a>()

-Computes the output values which correspond to the set of generator inputs and optionally filters and transforms them.
+Computes, filters, transforms and otherwise processes a data series from a set of input values.

 ### Returns:

-* **Array** Returns the generated data series.
+* **Array** Returns the resulting data series.